Fusamamu/MELT_ENGINE/README.md

-Here's a sample `README.md` for your GitHub repository for the MELT game engine:

----

-# MELT - 2D Tile-Based Game Engine
+# MELT - 3D Game Engine

-MELT is a 2D tile-based game engine designed for creating tile-based games with efficient rendering and entity management.
+MELT is a 3D game engine designed for entity management.
 It leverages SDL, OpenGL, GLEW, GLM, and an Entity-Component-System (ECS) architecture for performance and flexibility.

 ## Features

-- **2D Tile-Based Rendering**: Optimized for rendering large tile maps with minimal overhead.
 - **Entity-Component-System (ECS)**: Decouples data and logic for scalable and maintainable game code.
 - **OpenGL Rendering**: Utilizes OpenGL for high-performance graphics rendering.
 - **SDL Integration**: Handles window management, input, and other system-level operations.